Jenina1048510/history/README.md

-The invention of the steam engine by James Watt in 1769 paved the way for mechanized transportation and industry.
+The first industrial textile mill in the world was established by Richard Arkwright in Cromford, England, in 1771.